farbod2015/javascript/Rapid JavaScript Training.md

         button.addEventListener('click', submitHandler);
         button.removeEventListener('click', submitHandler);
         ```
-5. **Event propagation**: An overarching term that includes the three different phases of DOM Events (watch vido: https://youtu.be/BtOrr7oTH_8)
+1. **Event propagation**: An overarching term that includes the three different phases of DOM Events (video: https://youtu.be/BtOrr7oTH_8)
     * the phases are:
         * **Capturing Phase**: When an event occurs in the DOM, notification of the event is passed starting at the top of the DOM tree and passing down through all parent element nodes all the way to the target node where the event occurred.
         * **Target Phase**: After the capturing phase occurs, the Target phase occurs.
 The target phase only includes a notification of Node where the event took place.